Tecno Camon 12: Reception

 Victor Oloo from Dignited gave the Camon 12 a score of 8/10, describing the performance as decent and praising the camera and the battery.
 However, he noted that the device is a good upgrade on the Camon 11.

 Saruni Maina from Gadgets Africa praised its performance, camera, size, and looks but criticized that it takes too long to charge.
 He went further to state that it scratches way too easily, and it's a boring phone.
 In his opinion, the software of the phone is bad while the Camon 12 Pro and Camon 12 Air are better alternatives.

 Remmegious Ssewankambo from Techjaja gave the Camon 12 a score of 3.7/5, stating that it stands up pretty well to its promise but not without shortcomings.
 He, however, noted that even though it has a plastic design here and there, with a low-res display, it's still a worthwhile upgrade from the Camon 11.

 Dickson Otieno from Tech-ish rated the Camon 12 3.5/5 for its beautiful design, display quality, and the overall feel on the hand.
 He, too, says that the software needs to be improved.

 Dolapo Iyunade from TechCity gave the Camon 12 a score of 7.6/10, stating that the camera really stands out.
 She opined further that the device packages high-end features, even though it sells for a lower price.

-Udoka Chiefe from Techpoint praised the Camon 12 Pro for its selfie camera and 6 GB of RAM, stating that the RAM helps in the smooth navigation of the device.
-She praised the memory space, speakers, and the battery but criticized the security of the device and the many ads on the phone, stating that it's left much to be desired.
+Udoka Chiefe of Techpoint praised the Camon 12 Pro for its selfie camera and 6GB of RAM, stating that the RAM helps the device navigate smoothly.
+She praised the memory, speakers and battery, but criticized the security of the device and the many ads on the phone, stating that it leaves a lot to be desired.